Lemoncode/node-training/README.md

 ### 05 Transform

-In this sample we are going to ...
+In this sample we are going to play with `Transform` class from `stream` module.

 ### 06 Zip